kristiangoystdal/OV_Door/README.md

 ### Building the Application

 - For development and testing, use `BuildExe.bat` to compile the `main.py` file.
-- The output will be placed in a folder named "Omega Verksted" within the `dist` directory.
-Ensure all files remain in the folder to maintain functionality.
+- The output will be placed within the `dist` directory as an executable file.